ozikazina/Hydra/README.md

 ### Water source

-This type of erosion can use a **texture as a water source** in the **Advanced** settings.
+Pipe-based erosion can use a **texture as a water source** in the **Advanced** settings.
 Water is otherwise added evenly across the entire terrain.

 | Source | Result |
 | :--: | :--: |